Pink Discharge: 14 Reasons Why It Can Happen (& What to Do)

 Imagem ilustrativa número 1

-Some women may have pink discharge at the beginning or at the end of their menstrual cycle.
+Some women may have pink discharge at the beginning or at the end of their period.
 It is usually a combination of menstrual blood and normal vaginal discharge.
+Learn more about discharge before a period and how it can present.

 Some women have pink discharge when they start or change contraceptives.
 This is more common when the contraceptives used have low estrogen doses, or if they have progesterone in them.